GrahamLea/SodaTest/README.md

 * [SodaTest API](https://github.com/GrahamLea/SodaTest/tree/master/sodatest-examples)
   is the only module on which your test code should depend at compile-time.
-  The `org.sodatest.api` package contains the traits to be implemented in order to implement fixtures, though the `Reflective*` traits in the `org.sodatest.api.reflection` package are what you will probably want to use 99% of the time.
+  The `org.sodatest.api` package contains the traits to be implemented in order to implement Fixtures, though the `Reflective*` traits in the `org.sodatest.api.reflection` package are what you will probably want to use 99% of the time.